How to Install a Bathroom in a Basement?

 • Find a shower drain: Mark the location of the shower and divide the total shower size by two to find your drain.
 For example, if you have a 48-square-foot shower, measure 24 inches on either side of the wall.
 This will be the location of your shower drain.

 • Find a toilet: Most toilets must be one foot from the finished wall.
-When measuring for a toilet, be sure to include an extra half inch for drywall.
+When measuring for a toilet, include an extra half-inch for drywall.
 This is the location of the toilet flange.

 • Dig a trench: uncover the existing drain pipe and dig a trench, connect it to the shower drain and the toilet flange.
 In many cases, this will require breaking the concrete.
 Be sure not to disturb the pipe during this process.